Teronisos/ip-intelligence/README.md

 token=YOUR_ABUSEDBIP_TOKEN
 ```

 You can obtain an API token by registering at [AbuseIPDB](https://www.abuseipdb.com/).
+The app also works **without** the abuseipddb API, but some information will not be available!

 ---
 ### Client configuration